Clinical-Genomics/demultiplexing/CONTRIBUTING.md

 ## Publishing to PyPi

-Bump the version according to semantic versioning locally on branch `master` using bumpversion:
+Bump the version according to semantic versioning locally on branch `master` using [bumpversion]:

 ```
 bumpversion [major | minor | patch ]